cgauchey/ui-final-proj/README.md

 - Execute “python server.py"
 - Install other packages you might need (flask render_template, Response, request, jsonify).
 - In a web browser, visit http://127.0.0.1:5000/

+## File structure:

+- "templates" includes all the HTML files
+- "static" includes all the js files + css files